DataDog/integrations-extras/jfrog_platform/README.md

     ```include_tag_key``` defaults to false and it will add fluentd tag in the json record if set to true

-    #### Xray Configuration
+    b.
+Xray Configuration

-    Download the Xray fluentd configuration file to a directory the user has permissions to write, such as the $JF_PRODUCT_DATA_INTERNAL locations discussed above in the [Environment Configuration](#environment-configuration) section.
+    Download the Xray fluentd configuration file to a directory the user has permissions to write, such as the `$JF_PRODUCT_DATA_INTERNAL` locations discussed above in the [Environment Configuration](#environment-configuration) section.

     ````text
     cd $JF_PRODUCT_DATA_INTERNAL
     wget https://raw.githubusercontent.com/jfrog/log-analytics-datadog/master/fluent.conf.xray
     ````

-    Fill in the JPD_URL, USER, JFROG_API_KEY fields in the source directive of the downloaded `fluent.conf.xray` with the details given below
+    Fill in the `JPD_URL`, `USER`, `JFROG_API_KEY` fields in the source directive of the downloaded `fluent.conf.xray` with the details given below:

     ```text
     <source>